tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ```

 You should observe that by 500 iterations, the spaces (white) are starting to
-show on the `CTC Outputs,` window and by 800 iterations green lines appear on
+show on the `CTC Outputs` window and by 800 iterations green lines appear on
 the `LSTMForward` window where there are spaces in the image.

 By 600 iterations, there are noticeable non-space bumps in the `CTC Outputs.`